sonic-net/DASH/documentation/general/dash-sonic-hld.md

 action_name              = action name as string
 action_type              = action_type can be {maprouting, direct, staticencap, appliance, 4to6, mapdecap, decap, drop}
 encap_type               = encap type depends on the action_type - {vxlan, nvgre}
-vni                      = vni value associated with the corresponding action.
-Applicable if encap_type is specified. tunnel_key               = tunnel key associated witht the corresponding action.
+vni                      = vni value to be used as the key for encapsulation.
 Applicable if encap_type is specified.
 ```

 ### 3.2.7 ROUTING APPLIANCE